Democratic Labour Party (Brazil): History

 The Democratic Labour Party (PDT) was founded in 1979 by left-wing leader Leonel Brizola as an attempt to reorganise the Brazilian left-wing forces during the end of the Brazilian military dictatorship.
 Many of its members, including Brizola, had been active in the historical Brazilian Labour Party prior to the 1964 coup, which drove into exile or assassinated a number of its prominent members including ousted President João Goulart.
-Returning from exile in Uruguay, Brizola originally wanted to reclaim the PTB name for his party, but the military government awarded it to a more moderate grouping led by Ivete Vargas, leading to PDT being formed by a large majority of historical PDT members a week later.
-The PDT joined the Socialist International in 1986.
-It was the major left-wing party in Brazil until the rise of the Workers' Party (PT) in 1994.
+Returning from exile in Uruguay, Brizola originally wanted to reclaim the PTB name for his party, but the military government awarded it to a more moderate grouping led by Ivete Vargas, Getúlio Vargas's great-niece, leading to PDT being formed by a large majority of historical PTB members a week later.
+The PDT joined the Socialist International as a consultative member in 1986 and a full member in 1989.

 The Socialist Youth, founded in 1981, was originally called Labour Youth.
-Its name had been changed twice: in 1984, to Socialist Labour Youth, and then in 1985 to Socialist Youth.
+Its name had been changed twice: in 1984, to Socialist Labour Youth, and then to Socialist Youth in 1985.
 The intention was to support the group that defended the participation of the party in the Socialist International as well as the change of the party's name to Socialist Party.
 The latter never happened, partly due to the founding of the Brazilian Socialist Party.

 PDT enjoyed wide, but regionalized electoral success in the 1980s and 1990s, with Brizola winning the governorship of the Rio de Janeiro state, becoming the first and only Brazilian to have governed two different states, previously his native Rio Grande do Sul before the coup and while leading a civil resistance campaign which had successfully delayed an earlier coup attempt in 1962.
 Meanwhile, it also elected Alceu Collares for the latter's governorship, the first Black Brazilian governor in history.

 The best result of the party in a presidential election was reached by historical leader Brizola, with 17% of the votes in the first round of the 1989 presidential elections.
 However, Brizola lost to rival Luiz Inácio Lula da Silva by a margin of 0.5%, stopping him from facing the right-wing candidate, Fernando Collor de Mello, in the runoff.
 Brizola lost two more additional bids in 1994, and 1998, as Lula's running mate.
 In 2002 it launched Ciro Gomes, but later supported Lula in the runoffs as he won in his fourth presidential attempt.